 Botathon has been for us a great way for developers to sometimes discover marketing challenges when it comes to creating a new product as small as it is, or for business developers to understand how code works and see the limits of a program.

-Since we started botathon within our company, people got to better know and work with each others, we've all noticed an improvement in terms of collaboration, and overall atmosphere.
+Since we started botathon within our company, people got to better know and work with each other, we've all noticed an improvement in terms of collaboration, and overall atmosphere.

 Brand new ideas

-On the top of improving collaboration, Botathon boosted creativity and the team came up with a bunch of new ideas.
-These ideas went from simple chatbot concept, to product features, or business concepts.
+On top of improving collaboration, Botathon boosted creativity and the team came up with a bunch of new ideas.
+These ideas went from simple chatbot concepts to product features or business concepts.

-As a matter of facts, several of these ideas were developed and adopted.
+As a matter of fact, several of these ideas were developed and adopted.

 ♟ Blind Chess Bot: Train chess by playing against a chatbot only by writing and reading positions, "pawn to e4!".

-🥗 Recipes Bot: Just tell the chatbot what you have in the fridge, and it'll come up with recipes ideas.
+🥗 Recipes Bot: Just tell the chatbot what you have in the fridge, and it'll come up with recipe ideas.

 🎬 Netflix Bot: Let the chatbot know what genre you like and it'll show you all the new movies matching your taste.